What is copyright?

 c. a work of artistic craftsmanship.

 An artistic work may be simple (e.g. a logo) or utilitarian (e.g. an engineering drawing).
-Section 10(1) states that a ‘drawing’ includes a diagram, map, chart or plan.
+Section 10(1) of the Copyright Act states that a ‘drawing’ includes a diagram, map, chart or plan.

 ‘Sculptures’ have been defined by courts as three-dimensional objects that are intended to be enjoyed as visual things.
 A primarily utilitarian object, even if well designed or pleasing to the eye, is not a sculpture.
 If a three-dimensional object is created as a work of art or decoration, the fact that it objectively lacks ‘artistic quality’ does not prevent it being a sculpture.

 A ‘building’ includes a structure of any kind.
 ‘Structure’ has been given a broad meaning by the courts, and has included a swimming pool.